Bishop Moore Vidyapith, Cherthala

 Bishop Moore Vidyapith, Cherthala is a CBSE school run by the Church of South India (CSI) Diocese of Madhya Kerala, established in 2001.
 The school has a student strength of over 2000 pupils and about 100 staff (teaching and non-teaching).

-The school is one among the many institutions that are set by his name including those in Mavelikara and Kayamkulam.
+The school is one among the many institutions that are set by this name including those in Mavelikara and Kayamkulam.

 Overview

 Rt.
-Rev. Edward Alfred Lingingstone Moore was born in England in 1870 took his M.A. from Oxford University and became a missionary of the Church Missionary Society in India.
+Rev. Edward Alfred Livingstone Moore was born in England in 1870 took his M.A. from Oxford University and became a missionary of the Church Missionary Society in India.
 At the age of 33 he was appointed as the principal of the CMS College Kottayam.
 In 1925, he was ordained as the 4th Bishop of the Diocese of Travancore-Cochin and took charge of the Diocese at Kottayam in the same year.
 As a Bishop he was determined to put an end to the demon of the caste system.